 Once buns are getting close to doubled in size, preheat your oven to 180C regular bake (not fan).
 Mix ‘cross’ ingredients in a small bowl with a fork to form a paste then fill a piping bag fitted with a small round nozzle.
-Pipe thin crosses on top of each bun.
-Bake for about 20 minutes – or until dark golden brown all over.
+Pipe thin crosses on top of each bun (we like these diagonal crosses).
+Bake for about 20 minutes – or until deep golden brown all over.

 While the buns are cooking, make your glaze by whisking the sugar with the water until dissolved.
 Brush on top of the buns as soon as they come out of the oven.

 Milly’s Test Kitchen Tip: With the cooler weather starting, we often prove our dough by placing it into an unheated oven with a bowl of hot, just boiled water underneath the bowl.
 This is the perfect warm, steamy environment that dough loves and being in the oven it is protected from drafts etc.